m-bugaj/beatsy/README.md

 - Add CSRF protection using techniques
 - Add JWT signature verification for every request that requires authorization
 - Add RequestContext extraction from JWT per request
+- Add Redis-based JWT blacklist: Store invalidated JWTs in Redis with TTL matching token expiry.
+On each request, reject tokens found in the blacklist.

 ---